-We have gone through all our tours operations with the safety of our guests and staff in mind and and this is what we are doing in our to keep locations, transport vehicles and gear clean and sanitised.
+We have gone through all our tours operations with the safety of our guests and staff in mind and and this is what we are doing to keep locations, transport vehicles and gear clean and sanitised.

 What are we doing ?